Help & Information Centre

 HSAs cover a wide range of health-related expenses including dental care, vision, prescriptions, physiotherapy, mental health services, and more.
 Coastal HSA follows CRA guidelines.
-[See a full list of eligible expenses here → https://www.coastalhsa.ca/a-health-spending-account-hsa/]
+See a full list of eligible expenses here → www.coastalhsa.ca/health-spending-accounts-eligible-health-expenses/

-Canadian corporations, non-profit organizations as well as sole proprietorships and partnerships with at least one arm’s length employee.
+Canadian corporations and non-profit organizations are eligible.
+Sole proprietorships and partnerships also qualify, provided they have at least one full-time arm’s length employee.

 Employees: